A commonly asked question for dermatologists is “what are the best foods for skin”? Here, a doctor shares her tips on eating for healthy skin.

 But enough about that — you want to learn about foods for uneven skin, not how to be more confident in your skin!
 Here are five foods that will improve your skin tone and overall skin health…

-Uneven Skin Tone?
-How to Improve Your Skin by Eating These Foods
+How to Improve Your Skin by Eating Certain Foods

 “What you eat can clear your skin, firm your nails, and give you better looking hair.
 It’s amazing what the right foods can do,” says Dr John La Puma, author of ChefMD’s Big Book of Culinary Medicine: A Food Lover’s Road Map to: Losing Weight, Preventing Disease, Getting Really Healthy.